kennedyCzar/ADVANCE-ALGORITHMS-TRAVELLING-SALESMAN-PROBLEM/README.md

 You must program different algorithms for the TSP problem, including:

-The brute-force approach exploring all the possible solutions in a systematic way.
+I. The brute-force approach exploring all the possible solutions in a systematic way.

+II.
 A branch-and-bound version.

+III.
 The version adding and removing edges as seen in the exercise sheet.

+IV.
 The approximation based on the minimum spanning tree as seen in the exercise sheet.

-A version considering at each step the nearest unvisited choice (called the greedy approach).
+V.  A version considering at each step the nearest unvisited choice (called the greedy approach).

+VI.
 A dynamic programming approach (designed on your own or based on a publication found on the web that you must cite and detail properly the algorithm and complexities in your report)

+VII.
 A version based on a randomized approach.

+VIII.
 A version based on a genetic programming or ant colony approach.

+IX.
 Another personal version.